 It’s important to remember that you are drawing with an eraser.
 It’s not just for repairing mistakes.

-2. How to Draw Realistically With an Accurate Grid
+2. How to Draw Accurately With a Grid

-Let’s get real, drawing photographically from life is way too advanced for a beginner.
+Let’s get real, drawing realistically from life is way too advanced for a beginner.
 Besides, there are some subjects that don’t lend themselves to life studies.

 An animal is not going to sit still long enough for more than a sketch.
 The same goes for the fleeting light in a landscape or any moving object.